 The first thing to remember is that being a first time buyer does not count against you when looking into your construction loan options.
 What you should be more concerned with is the nature of the loan itself.

-Some construction loans feature two applications and two closing dates, but One Time Close construction loans offered by the VA, USDA, and FHA allow a single application and closing date for the entire transaction.
+Some construction loans feature two applications and two closing dates, but One-Time Close construction loans / Single-Close construction loans offered by the VA, USDA, and FHA allow a single application and closing date for the entire transaction.

 The FHA and VA have no specific programs aimed at benefiting those who have never bought a home before.
 Participating lenders may, however, and it’s important to ask the lender about any available first time buyer or first time borrower programs available in your housing market.